zencomputersystems/beesuiteDocs/docs/source/administration.rst

 2. Edit announcement

-Click the edit icon of the selected announcement to do the changes.
+Click on the edit icon of the selected announcement to do the changes.

 .. image:: images/edit_announcement.png
       :alt: Edit announcement